yast/yast.github.io/doc/autoyast-development.md

   To have a common and unified look of the control file, please use lower case variables when exporting the configuration data.

-* The structure of the exported data should be readable and not unnecessarly complex.
+* The structure of the exported data should be readable and not unnecessary complex.

 * Avoid using configuration data as the key in a hash key/value pair.
 The key of the pair must always contain the variable name, rather than it's contents.

-#### Module behaviour
+#### Module behavior

 In configuration mode for auto-installation, modules should not(configuration system is the machine where the control file is being created):